Best betting apps, sites and promo codes for NFL Week 8: Where to bet on NFL games

 The Week 8 NFL odds are out, and football bettors can use these NFL promos at the top NFL betting sites and NFL betting apps

 The Week 8 NFL odds are live, and there are hundreds of online sports betting opportunities at some of the top online sportsbooks.
 There are only two matchups between teams with winning records on the Week 8 NFL schedule, and both games will take place on Sunday.
 Panthers vs. Bills kicks off at 1 p.m.
 ET, and then Steelers vs. Packers will pit Aaron Rodgers against the team he spent 18 years with on Sunday Night Football.
 The latest Week 8 NFL betting lines list Buffalo as a seven-point favorite over Carolina with the over/under at 46.5 points, while Green Bay is a three-point road favorite against Pittsburgh.
-The highest over/under on Sunday's NFL schedule is 51 points in Cowboys vs. Broncos.
+The lowest over/under on Sunday's NFL schedule is 40.5 points in Browns vs. Patriots, while the highest is 51.5 in Cowboys vs. Broncos.

 Now that the 2025 NFL season is in full swing, there are plenty of NFL betting opportunities in Week 8, allowing you to scour the NFL odds from the best betting sites and apps.
 Here's a closer look at the best sportsbook promos that are available for the Week 8 NFL schedule, including instructions on how to claim each offer.